coffee2code/get-user-custom-field-values/readme.txt

 Tested up to: 4.7
 Stable tag: 3.0

-Use a widget, shortcode, and/or template tags to easily retrieve and display custom field values for the currently logged in (or any specific) user.
+Easily retrieve and display custom field/meta values for any user (logged in user, post author, or specific user) via widget, shortcode, or function.

 == Description ==